darshkaushik/SWAP-test/README.md

 #### The [Swap test](https://en.wikipedia.org/wiki/Swap_test) is a simple quantum circuit which, given two states, allows to compute how much do they differ from each other.

-SWAP test is a classic example in quantum computing which can be used as base example to learn various functionalities in qiskit.
-This [tutorial](swap_test.ipynb) uses some utility functions defined in [swap_test_state_solver.py](swap_test_state_solver.py) to avoid much cluttering and I suggest checking them out too, I have tried to keep enough docstrings for each function and hope that it will be useful.
+SWAP test is a classic example in quantum computing which can be used as base example to get acquainted with various functionalities in qiskit.
+This [notebook](swap_test.ipynb) uses some utility functions defined in [swap_test_state_solver.py](swap_test_state_solver.py) to avoid much cluttering, I have tried to keep enough docstrings for each function and hope that other will find it useful.

 Swap test is one of the simpler concepts and can be a good way to get started with Qiskit.
 I have tried my best to provide images with annotations for better explanation as I struggled when I was learning it due to lack of visualizations.

-This tutorial will try to cover the following sub-tasks:
+This project will try to cover the following sub-tasks:
 <ol>
 <li>Build a variational circuit which generates the most general 1 qubit state (any point in the Bloch sphere can be reached).
 <li>Using the circuit (built in step 1) and the SWAP test, find the best choice of parameters to reproduce a randomly generated quantum state made with 1 qubit.